joshgerdes/jekyll-uno/_drafts/avd-collect.md

 ### Script pre-requisites

-1. The script must be run with elevated permissions in order to collect all required data.
+1. The script must be run with elevated permissions to collect all required data.
 2. All collected data will be archived into a .zip file located in the same folder as the script itself.
-3. Run the script on AVD host VMs and/or Windows-based devices from where you connect to the AVD hosts, as needed.
+3. As needed, run the script on AVD host VMs and/or Windows-based devices from where you connect to the AVD hosts.
 4. When launched, the script will present the Microsoft Diagnostic Tools End User License Agreement (EULA).
 You need to accept the EULA before you can continue using the script.
 5. If the script does not start, complaining about execution restrictions, then in an elevated PowerShell console run:

        	Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force -Scope Process

-_Acceptance of the EULA will be stored in the registry under HKCU\\Software\\Microsoft\\CESDiagnosticTools, and you will not be prompted again to accept it as long as the registry key is in place._ _You can also use the "-AcceptEula" command line parameter to silently accept the EULA._ _This is a per-user setting, so each user running the script will have to accept the EULA once._
+_Acceptance of the EULA will be stored in the registry under HKCU\\Software\\Microsoft\\CESDiagnosticTools, and you will not be prompted again to accept it as long as the registry key is in place._ _You can also use the "-AcceptEula" command line parameter to accept the EULA silently._ _This is a per-user setting, so each user running the script will accept the EULA once._

 ### Script scenarios: